 Older releases are available on the Apache Archives.

 Xalan Java Project

-The Xalan-Java 2.7.2 was released in April 2014.
-You can download the current release the current Xalan-Java 2.7.2 release for your development.
-The current work in progress can be found in the subversion repository.
+The Xalan-Java 2.7.3 was released in April 2023.
+You may download the current Xalan-Java release Xalan-Java 2.7.3 for your development.
+The current work in progress can be found in the git repository.

-The current release fixes a security issue that was registered against version 2.7.1.
+The current release among other Xalan-J implementation features, fixes a Xalan-J XSLTC security issue that was registered against version 2.7.2.